 03 of 04

-Don't have a planner or address book?
+What if you don't have a planner or address book?
 No worries.
 Create your own for just pennies.
 Start with a simple binder or notebook.
 Then use these tips to customize it for far less than you would spend on a store-bought planner:

 - Use free printables: If you spend a few minutes online, you can find everything from free calendar printables, listing the entire year, to free monthly calendar printable pages, and much more.